Harsha-2324/URL-Shortener-FrontEnd/README.md

 # URL Shortener Web Application 🚀

-Welcome to our URL Shortener Web Application!
-This project is built using React, Node.js, and MongoDB.
+Welcome to My URL Shortener Web Application!
+This URL Shortener is a powerful tool that allows you to convert long, complex URLs into concise and easy-to-share links.
+Built with React, Node.js, and MongoDB, our application provides users with a seamless and secure platform to shorten URLs and manage their shortened links efficiently.
 It allows users to securely login with their passwords using JWT authentication.

 ## FrontEnd Netlify Deployed URL ⌛